NightlyTwo58/P6_Face/README.md

 2. Frontend:

+Put images of faces you wish to recognize in the backend/data/ folder.

    ```npm start```

 The React app should open automatically in your browser.
 If your device has a camera, you can start using it to capture images and send them to the backend for recognition.